ovh/cds/docs/content/gettingstarted/step_by_step_build_tag_release.md

 In this example, we create a Workflow to build, tag and release an application.

 So, we have to trigger this workflow on each commit, on every git branches - and on each tag created.
-This will be useful to compile code from all developper and somethimes create a tag from master branch is the buid is Ok.
+This will be useful to compile code from all developper and somethimes create a tag from master branch is the buid is Success.

 The application is linked to a Github Git Repository, we have two choice to trigger automatically the workflow: